 6. What hotels are open?

 Restaurants are currently allowed to provide in-person outdoor dining only.
+Many have erected outdoor dining patios to enjoy your meal safely with sunshine and ocean breezes.
+If you would like to dine in, please plan ahead and call the restaurant to check their status.
 If you prefer takeout, Santa Monica Travel & Tourism has compiled a resource with all the restaurants offering takeout, curbside pickup and delivery.
 Please find a comprehensive list here.
-If you would like to dine in, please plan ahead and call the restaurant to check their status.

 Latest Coronavirus Updates